Extension of a residence permit

 You can submit your application for an extension no sooner than 3 months before your residence permit expires.
 However, if you are a student at a higher educational programme which has been approved by a state authority, you can submit your application for a extension four months before your residence permit expires.
 It is crucial that you submit your application for an extension before your current residence permit expires.

-If you submit your application after the date your residence permit expires, you should expect your application to be rejected because you are residing illegally in Denmark.
-If your application is rejected, the Danish Agency for Labour Retention and International Recruitment will not process your application, and you will have to leave Denmark and apply for a new residence permit in your country of origin.
-Such an application will be regarded and processed as an entirely new application for a residence permit, i.e. it will be processed in accordance with the rules that apply to first-time applicants.
+If you submit your application after the date your residence permit expires, you should expect your application to be rejected.
+This means that your application will not be processed unless special circumstances apply, such as, if you cannot be blamed for the delay, or if Denmark's international obligations warrant it.
+If your application is rejected, you will have to leave Denmark and apply for a new residence permit in your country of origin.
+Such an application will be regarded and processed as an entirely new application for a residence permit, i.e. it will be processed in accordance with the rules that apply to first-time applications.
 In other words, you will lose the right to an extension of your previous residence permit.

 The Word version can be completed on-screen and must then be printed out and signed by hand.
 The PDF version must be printed out and then completed and signed by hand.